HypeCheck

 • What it does

-Grapeseed extract is a concentrated source of plant compounds called proanthocyanidins and flavanols, derived from the seeds of grapes.
-In a small clinical study, a single dose reduced platelet...
+Grapeseed extract is a concentrated source of plant compounds called proanthocyanidins and flavanols, derived from grape seeds.
+In human studies, a single dose reduced platelet stickiness in male...

 • Evidence quality